 David Lubinsky and Camilla Benbow (2000) take a different approach to excellence.
 Their focus is on children with exceptional intellectual abilities.
 Considering issues of how to identify, nurture, counsel, and teach these children, they argue that neglecting the potential of such extraordinary children would be a terrible loss to society.

 In his paper, Dean Simonton (2000) explores whether the roots of creativity are found in one’s biology or upbringing (i.e., nature or nurture).
 In this exploration, Simonton examines the cognitive, personality, and developmental factors associated with creativity as well as the conditions that either promote or hinder creativity.

 Ellen Winner (2000) also addresses giftedness and exceptional performance, but her view is more inclusive.
 Relating to children who are precocious, self-motivated, and who approach problems in an original way in their field of talent, Winner notes that such children tend to be well-adjusted and to have supportive families.

-Reed Larson (2000) also studied excellence in young people and found that the average student reported feeling bored at school, where they rarely have the opportunity to take initiative and their education encourages passive adaptation to external rules and values.
+Reed Larson (2000) also studied excellence in young people and found that the average student reported feeling bored at school, as they rarely have the opportunity to take the initiative, and their education encourages passive adaptation to external rules and values.
 He explored how voluntary activities can provide opportunities to focus and apply self-directed effort over time.

 Challenges and Considerations